yazz/VisualJS/README.md

 ### How is Coils different to other web frameworks?

-The Coils programming model uses the reactive style, where you save a change in the code and it automatically updates the web browser, with no page refresh required:

-- Uses React/Om for the UI
-- Uses SQL directly in React/Om components
-- Live coding using Figwheel

 When building a webapp to show data on a webpage using most frameworks require that a developer must:

 - Build the UI components